curl/curl/docs/libcurl/opts/CURLINFO_EARLYDATA_SENT_T.md

 were sent to the server as TLSv1.3 earlydata.
 When no TLS early data is used, this reports 0.

-Note that TLS earlydata is only attempted when CURLSSLOPT_EARLYDATA is set for the transfer.
+TLS earlydata is only attempted when CURLSSLOPT_EARLYDATA is set for the transfer.
+And it can only be used by libcurl if a TLS session exists that announces support for this TLS feature.

+Note that the amount is **negative** when the sent data was rejected by the server.
+TLS allows a server that announces support for earlydata to reject any attempt to use it at its disgression.
+When for example 127 bytes had been sent, but were rejected, it reports -127 as the amount "sent".

 # %PROTOCOLS%